wuzhengy/TAU/README.md

 ## Design Concepts
 - Version 1 operation parameters: 5 minutes a block for single community.
 These numbers can be upgraded when network infrastructure upgrading.
 - One block has one transaction for both DHT easy lookup and account state update.
 Lookup block is the same as transaction.
 This keeps DHT key value table simple.
-- immutable item dhtTAUget: 1. get one immutable item; 2. put a random immutable item from the same blockchain.
-- mutable item dhtTAUget: 1. get one mutable item; 2. put the same mutable item back into dht; the value of a mutable item is a hash pointing to a block
-- immutable and mutable item PUT: this is the same as mainline dht put.
 - blockchain and hash-chain: blockchain belong to community, hash-chain belong to personal chat messages on that blockchain(`salt`+'#').
 - Community ChainID := `community name`#`optional block time interval in seconds`#`hash(GenesisMInerPubkey + timestamp)`
   - Community chain will choose its own name.
   - Coin volumen is 10 million
   - Default block time is 300 seconds, which will be enhanced by software and device improvement
   - example: TAUcoin ID is TAUcoin##hash; community ID: Shanghai#600#hash, which is a chain name Shanghai with 10 million coins and 600 seconds block time.
 - TAUpk: balance identifier under different chains; holds the power and perform mining.
-Seed generate privatekey then public key.
-In TAU, we use seed to import and export account.
+Seed generate privatekey and public key.
+In new TAU, we use seed to import and export account.
 - New POT use power as square root the nounce.
 - genesis block power: give one year power to genesis to make admin airdrop possible.
 - 投票策略设计。For a new peer coming on-line, the peer uses voting to chose the right fork to follow.
 Voting is collecting a certain sample block prior to the mutable range.
 Mutable range is the range of blocks from the current block number to a specific history block number.